About the Author - Lisa Irby

-By they way, if you want to keep up with all my latest tips and strategies on making money online, make sure you sign up for my email list so you can keep up with my blog updates.
+By the way, if you want to keep up with all my latest tips and strategies on making money online, make sure you sign up for my email list so you can get my blog updates.

 The Deets on How I Started!

 (You can actually hear the complete story on my first podcast.)

 In January 1998, I was a college student looking to make a little extra money.
 I had no idea I was about to embark on a journey that would allow me to earn a full-time living some years later.